TurboWarp/docs/docs/website/embedding.md

 Other addons will have no effect on the embed.

-## Security considerations {#security}
+## Sanitize URL parameters {#security}

-If you use user-supplied information to generate embed links, please make sure to sanitize properties so that users cannot specify arbitrary parameters, as some parameters can result in unexpected behaviors and possibly **remote code execution**.
+If you use user-supplied information to generate embed links, consider sanitizing any arguments to make sure users can't supply arbitrary arguments as some can lead to unexpected behaviors.

 ## License {#license}